 I do not consider myself religious, but Kabbalat Shabbat at Western Wall was a powerful experience.
-At the beginning, we heard prayers from every possible direction.
-And when the main wave of prayers ended, the youngsters started dancing and singing.
+In the beginning, we heard prayers from every possible direction.
+And the youngsters started dancing and singing when the primary wave of prayers ended.

-When the number of people decreased, we visited the Western Wall and headed back to our hotel.
+When the number of people decreased, we visited the Western Wall and returned to our hotel.

 One technical note: finding food on a Friday evening in Jerusalem can be problematic.
 After searching, we saw that a convenience store at the gas station in front of our hotel was working.
-Since it was our only option (everything in Mamila and around was closed), we bought some snacks.
-Hence, if you will be visiting Jerusalem on a Friday evening, plan ahead.
+Since it was our only option (everything in Mamila and around was closed), plan if you will be visiting Jerusalem on a Friday evening.

 Saturday was the last day of our weekend in Jerusalem.
 After breakfast, we checked out from Eldan hotel and headed towards the Old City.

-A note about the hotel.
-Overall we liked it.
-It is a medium price range option with nice rooms and it is close to the Old City (about a ten-minute walk).
-The only downside were breakfasts.
+A note about the hotel: overall we liked it.
+It is a medium price range option with nice rooms, and it is close to the Old City (about a ten minute walk).
+The only downside was breakfast.
 The food was mediocre.